-Winner of 7 AudioFile Earphones Awards and an ALA Odyssey Award honorary listing, Fiona is a highly sought-after voice over artist.
-For the last three consecutive years three of her audiobook titles were listed in the 'Top Amazing Audiobooks for Young Adults' by the Young Adult Library Service Association (YALSA).
+Winner of 12 AudioFile Earphones Awards, Audie Nominated and an ALA Odyssey Award honorary listing, Fiona is a highly sought-after voice over artist having voiced over 185 titles.
+For three consecutive years three of her audiobook titles were listed in the 'Top Amazing Audiobooks for Young Adults' by the Young Adult Library Service Association (YALSA).

 An Ember In The Ashes, by Sabaa Tahir

 *Award-winning AudioFile Earphone Award and listed in the YALSA 'Amazing Audiobooks for Young Adults, 2016.'